 Praised by Opera News for his “velvety purr,” and by Opera Today for his “sheen and amplitude,” bass-baritone Christopher Carbin is quickly becoming recognized for his artistic versatility and affinity for new opera.
-Christopher will be joining Palm Beach Opera.
+Christopher is currently an Apprentice Artist with Palm Beach Opera.
 Following his residency in Palm Beach, he will be returning to the Glimmerglass Festival as a second-year Young Artist, singing the Ghost Quartet in John Corigliano’s The Ghosts of Versailles and Tsurin in Tchaikovsky’s The Queen of Spades.
-In the summer of 2018, he joined the Glimmerglass Festival as a Young Artist, covering the roles of Harašta in Janáček's The Cunning Little Vixen and the British Major in Puts's Silent Night, among other assignments.
+In the summer of 2018, he joined the Glimmerglass Festival as a Young Artist, covering the roles of Harašta in Janáček's The Cunning Little Vixen and the British Major in Puts's Silent Night.

 Christopher has collaborated with such artists as Cerise Jacobs, Paola Prestini, and Julian Wachner in several workshop productions of the new operas Gilgamesh and Rev. 23, and in the fall of 2018 will be creating the role of Marsyas in the world premiere of PermaDeath, by Cerise Jacobs and Dan Visconti.

 Christopher returned to the New England Conservatory of Music as a guest artist in February of 2018, performing the role of Sarastro in Mozart's Die Zauberflöte.

 In the summer of 2017, Christopher performed in Cambridge, Massachusetts, in a concert reading of a new Elena Ruehr opera, Crafting the Bonds, before making his Colorado debut with the Crested Butte Opera Studio as Simone in Puccini’s Gianni Schicchi.